RI-SE/SAVANT/markit/README.md

 ## ArUco Markers

 ArUco markers can be used as ground control points with known GPS positions.
-When detected, markers are added to the OpenLabel output with their associated coordinates.
+When detected, markers are added to the OpenLabel output with their associated coordinates (see TestVids/Saro_roundabout for example).

 ### CSV Format